grpc/grpc.github.io/docs/index.md

 </div>
   <div id="objective-c_runclient">
-<p>Open the XCode workspace created by Cocoapods, and run the app.
+Open the XCode workspace created by Cocoapods, and run the app.
 You can see the results in XCode's log console.</p>

 </div>
   <div id="php_runclient">
-<p>You can run the client from <code>examples/php</code> using:
+You can run the client from <code>examples/php</code> using:

 ```
 $ ./run_greeter_client.sh